Mature Masculine

 Accepting Defeat

-Accepting defeat requires several capacities:
+Accepting defeat requires six capacities:

 Honesty: The Warrior sees clearly when he's lost.
 He doesn't deny reality or make excuses.